Migrate mainframe to C#/.NET

 It offers an effective means of preserving legacy, mission-critical applications far beyond their original intended lifetimes by interpreting the ‘intent’ of the legacy code and converting applications into an N-tier, web-based distributed systems architecture while leveraging mainstream principles provided by the dot NET platform.

 Typically, the conversion of a legacy language to native .NET can create anywhere from two to five times the source code to support it.
 However, the Asysco Migration Technology Framework has been engineered to leverage class libraries to limit the increase in the amount of code while staying true to the shape and structure of the legacy business logic.

 This allows legacy developers to focus on and maintain the procedural code.

 Optionally it offers the application runtime framework with many new capabilities, that are not typically provided within the mainframe terminal emulator:

-- Ad-hoc report management and print utility allows end users to run and view ad-hoc reports as required and automatically supports output directly to physical or logical printers and PDF or TXT file formats.
+- Ad-hoc report management and print utility allow end-users to run and view ad-hoc reports as required and automatically support output directly to physical or logical printers and PDF or TXT file formats.

 - Messaging provides a central location for users to view and respond to awaiting messages and requests.

 - A Deployment Center which allows code deployment from one build set to another